-Volubilis, a UNESCO World Heritage Site, was founded in the 3rd century B.C. and went on to become a prominent outpost for the Roman Empire.
-Faded mosaics of bathhouses could still be spotted alongside ancient mills once used to make olive oil; the crumbled buildings now signs of a civilization lost to time.
+Volubilis, a Unesco World Heritage site, was founded in the third century BCE and went on to become a prominent outpost of the Roman Empire.
+Faded mosaics of bathhouses could still be spotted alongside ancient mills once used to make olive oil; the crumbled buildings now signs of a civilisation lost to time.
 From the hilltop on which the ruins rested, low lying valleys and winding streams seemed to extend in all directions interrupted only by the silhouette of the Atlas Mountains rising in the distance.

 Just four days prior I had arrived in Marrakech with the same expectations many Morocco-bound travelers have: I imagined snake charmers playing hypnotic melodies to their reptile performers, I pictured henna artists and their intricate designs, I dreamed of winding passageways leading to colorful souks.
 I hoped to find that cliche exoticism that has become synonymous with Moroccan culture and the reality was not far off.